Is a Phone Bill Considered a Utility Bill?

 Charge your monthly phone bill to your credit card and ensure that you pay the amount in full every time.
 If an automatic payment option is available, activate it.

-With a credit card, you might earn reward points, cashbacks, and other special offers for paying your phone bill on time.
+With a credit card, you might earn reward points, cashbacks, and other special offers to pay your phone bill on time.

 Related article: